daneelcayce/parallax/working_notes.md

 Basic peacock fight (i.e., startling) prototyped.
 Eventually we'll need an actual turn-based combat system, since we'll have multiple instances of (mini)boss fights, but that can wait.
 Worked out a _shitload_ of bugs here, but it's still pretty simplistic (and we need to be able to throw more than the lamp).

 Turn-based combat stuff will probably go in a separate header file, because I expect it to eventually get quite extensive.

+We're finally past this and into the executive office for the prototype. _Thank the Users._